 Medicinal mushrooms with anti-cancer properties include the popular chaga, shiitake and cordyceps.

 These can be used alone or in conjunction with conventional medicines.
 They are excellent holistic options for cats.

 Perhaps you have consulted our last article on dog cancer and now know of birch polypore (Piptoporus betulinus)?

 This medicinal mushroom works miracles in the world of cancer.
-Our natural remedy PIPTOPET is mainly composed of this powerful ingredient.
+Our natural product PIPTOPET is mainly composed of this powerful ingredient.

 The fungus, Piptoporus betulinus, promotes your cat's defenses to help his body get rid of cancer cells without harming healthy cells in the body.

-The remedy can take a few weeks to take effect, and is particularly effective in the early stages of cancer.
+The product can even be used in the early stages of cancer.
 It is also a good tool even in advanced cancer, since it allows your pet to maintain good overall health by stimulating its immune system.
 A good immune systeme can protect your cat from secondary infections.

 In addition, as a cat owner, you want to promotes the shrinkage of tumors, which is a major advantage in the fight against cancer.
 Do you want to help YOUR cat dissolves tumors naturally?

-PIPTOPET is therefore safe and allows your pet to maintain a good quality of life even in difficult times of illness.
+PIPTOPET allows your pet to maintain a good quality of life even in difficult times of illness.

-Check out our website for yourselves where you can read the comments of our customers satisfied with the success achieved with this remedy.
+Check out our website for yourselves where you can read the comments of our customers satisfied with the success achieved with this product.